Trenchwise/simpsons-react-project/README.md

 As there is a single source of truth (one place where all the data lives). when a character is deleted this affects the number of liked.

 Questions - why not jump from App (where data is pulled) and go straight into destrcuturing i.e character?

+Because we seperate each part by concern.
+For example: - App: is where all the data lives. - Simpsons maps over the data and breaks data down into characters - Character breaks data down into name, image, quote and adds a delete button.

+//// Filtering the characters 1.36

+Add a search box underneath number of liked characters.
+To do this.
+Created a new component called search and returned Search in App.

+Then need to listen on the event of someone writing in the text box.

+To do this need to write a function in App.
+The contents of the search box needs to go into App because thats where the data lives.
+The function will take the event which is raised when the person starts typing.
+Then when the person types its going to store the information in the state.
+Then set the state to contain the search input.

+// Function that listens for text going into text box onSearchInput = (e) => {
+this.setState({ searchInput: e.target.value });
+};

+Then Russell adds a console log in render to show the state.

+Question:
+Why do we destructure like this in Character?

+Then the function is passed down into Search which I put in App..
+Is this right?

+To filter - you then just calculate when you need it.
+Instead of storing the data in the data and having two versions of the information

+Need help - got to as far as line 21 in App to try and filter the characters.
+Not sure about how to destructure the data...